hoodiecrow/ConsTcl/README.md

 __read__

-The standard builtin `read` reads and parses input into a Lisp expression in a similar manner to how `parse` parses a string buffer.
+The standard builtin `read` reads an input port approximately the same way that `parse` takes in an input buffer.
+Like the `parse-` procedures, the `read-` procedures also parse their input (with small differences) and produce ConsTcl objects just like them.

+One can pass a port to `read`, in which case `read` sets the standard input port temporarily to the provided port.
+If not, `read` uses the standard input port (usually the keyboard).

 <table border=1><thead><tr><th colspan=2 align="left">read (public)</th></tr></thead><tr><td>?port?</td><td>a port</td></tr><tr><td><i>Returns:</i></td><td>an expression</td></tr></table>